 Comprehensive Consolidated Supervision.
 Foreign banks are not permitted to open offices in the U.S. unless the Federal Reserve determines that they are subject to "comprehensive consolidated supervision" ("CCS") on a worldwide basis by their home country regulator.
 Because the New York Agency was established prior to 1991, it has not been required to meet this standard.
 To date, the Federal Reserve has not made a determination that any Panamanian bank is subject to CCS.
 However, such a determination would only be made in the context of an application by a Panamanian bank to establish or expand its operations in the United States.
 All banks operating in Panama, both domestic and foreign, are also subject to CCS.
-Foreign banks are not permitted to open offices in Panama unless the Superintendence of Banks determines that the foreign bank is subject to Supervision by the Superintendence of Banks located outside of Panama are subject to supervision by the Superintendence of Banks under CCS.
+Foreign banks are not permitted to open offices in Panama unless the Superintendence of Banks determines that the foreign bank is subject to CCS by its home country regulator.
+Foreign offices and subsidiaries of Panamanian banks located outside of Panama are subject to supervision by the Superintendence of Banks under CCS.
 There is no comparable standard under Cayman law.